neolao/atom-packages/travis-ci-status/README.md

 * `travis-ci-status:toggle` - Toggle the status bar entry
 * `travis-ci-status:toggle-build-matrix` - Toggle the build matrix panel
 * `travis-ci-status:open-on-travis` - Open the project on the Travis CI site

-## Coming Soon

-Feel free to open an issue to discuss potential features to add or improve.